rwsilk2ipfix - Convert SiLK Flow records to IPFIX records

 33 2 silkAppLabel application Guess by flow generator as

-As of SiLK 3.12.0, rwsilk2ipfix uses ten different IPFIX templates for writing SiLK Flow records.
+Since SiLK 3.12.0, rwsilk2ipfix has used ten different IPFIX templates for writing SiLK Flow records.
 The --single-template switch causes rwsilk2ipfix to revert to its previous behavior and use a single template for all records.

 Template ID 0x9DD0 (40400), for IPv4 records whose protocol is not ICMP, ICMPv6, UDP, SCTP, or TCP: